 Growing your own vegetables has become more and more popular in recent years.
 The Town Council has an allotment site at the top of Newhaven Cemetery, which is in a lovely, semi rural location backing on to Bollens Bush.
 The soil here is chalky – nevertheless some of our allotment holders manage to produce fine crops.

-There are other allotments in Newhaven – at East Side, run by Lewes District Council, and at South Heighton, run by Glynde Estates, tel: 01273 858224.
-It is understood that these have waiting lists too.
+There are other allotments in Newhaven – at East Side, also run by the town council (although we are not currently keeping a waiting list), and at South Heighton, run by Glynde Estates, tel: 01273 858224.
+It is understood that this has a waiting list.